-That's why we wrote this complete and definitive guide, so you can stay in control of the who, what, where, and when of external sharing.
+To answer that question, we wrote this complete and definitive guide—so you can stay in control of the who, what, where, and when of external sharing.

 Table of contents